 The above provisions, however, will not extend the limitations to a period greater than ten years after the cause of action accrues.

-Investigating a medical malpractice claim is time consuming.
+Investigating a medical malpractice claim is time-consuming.
 For that reason, you should contact an attorney long before your deadline runs out, so that the attorney will have time to properly investigate your claim.
 If your deadline passes before you either settle or file a lawsuit, you will not get the compensation you deserve.
-If you have suffered from medical malpractice, please contact an attorney regarding your claim as soon as possible.
+Our personal injury lawyers are well versed in Virginia laws as they apply to the medical malpractice statute to help you avoid your claim being time barred.
+If believe you you have suffered from medical malpractice, call Allen & Allen for a free consultation today, at 866-388-1307, or complete our online contact form.